xushidanggroup/xushidanggroup.github.io/content/publication/23-Advanced Materials-2017-A highly efficient and photostable photosensitizer with near‐infrared aggregation‐induced emission for image‐guided photodynamic anticancer therapy/index.md

 ---
-title: 'A highly efficient and photostable photosensitizer with near�\infrared aggregation�\induced emission for image�\guided photodynamic anticancer therapy'
+title: 'A Highly Efficient and Photostable Photosensitizer with Near-Infrared Aggregation-Induced Emission for Image-Guided Photodynamic Anticancer Therapy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here